Channelislanders/toolkit/README.md

 `conda activate channelislanders`

-`python -m ipykernel install - - user - -name=channelislanders`
+`python -m ipykernel install --user --name=channelislanders`

 The name of the environment does not matter.
 For reference to the specific project, ‘channelislanders’ was used.
 The name is bolded in the instruction above.